 328 Main Street, Beacon

 Baja 328 is a Tex-Mex restaurant that is pouring over 100 varieties of tequila in a very chic, well-lit space that even has TVs above the bar for sport enthusiasts who want to catch a New York Mets game.
-Not sure how the remote controlling will go down here, but your dining experience is sure to include fresh, authentic Southwestern cuisine that will leave you wanting more, and another cocktail.
+Often a hot spot for late night music.
+Your dining experience is sure to include fresh, authentic Southwestern cuisine that will leave you wanting more, and another cocktail.
 The dining area is spacious, so can fit large parties.
-Open for lunch and dinner till 10pm (till 11pm on Friday and Saturday).
+Open for lunch and dinner.

 6 Eliza Street (on a side street off Main Street)